20 Tips for Increasing Your Productivity When Freelancing

 There are lots of ways to take a break.
 You can plan a regular daily coffee break, take a short walk during lunch, or stop working and take a little break.
 Sometimes taking a break is just as important as working.

 Taking a break allows you to relax and refocus.
 Taking a break can also be good if you work for yourself.
 Many freelancers have to work late into the night, so they sometimes don’t stop until the last minute.
-They forget to take breaks which actually reduces productivity when freelancing.
+They forget to take breaks which reduces productivity when freelancing.
 When you take breaks, you get more done in less time.
 This makes you more efficient and effective.

 10 – Keep Your Clients Informed

-However, some clients might be reluctant to pay for it if they feel that you’re not taking it seriously or are slacking off.
+However, some clients might be reluctant to pay for it if they feel you’re not taking it seriously or are slacking off.
 So, when working on a freelance project, make sure that you keep the client updated.

-If you do not update your client, they might think that you’re not taking it seriously, leading to stress and tension between both parties.
+If you do not update your client, they might think you’re not taking it seriously, leading to stress and tension between both parties.

 11 – Have A System For Client Communication